Beyond the Pitch

 The far-flung geographic and economic regions of this country are very diverse, but many of us share the same challenges when it comes to helping startups find the talent they need to succeed.

-Rev1’s First Connect mentors and experts are a solution hub here in Ohio – want to help even more?
+Rev1’s mentors and vetted service providers are a solution hub here in Ohio – want to help even more?
 Stay engaged and get out to participate or lead the myriad of events that are out there.
 If you are not a part of the program but are interested in working with or for a startup, contact us.

 Search Our Blog